Sparse online variational Bayesian regression: Enhanced model

 \begin{rem}[EnKF] We note the similarity between the above procedure and a (square-root) EnKF \cite{law2015data} for solution of \eqref{eq:KF} and \eqref{eq:KFC}, which proceeds with a low-rank (or low-rank plus diagonal) approximation of the covariance $C_n$.
 In our scenario, the above framework is more natural and is expected to provide a better approximation.
-This is described further in appendix \ref{app:enkf}. \end{rem}
+It may also be useful for quadratic/Tikhonov regularization where $\theta$ is held constant, as an ``EnKF for regression'', since it delivers a natural non-degenerate covariance approximation.
+This is described further in \cref{app:enkf}. \end{rem}

 \begin{rem}[Batching strategy] In the offline scenario where the data size $n>0$ is fixed and the sequential method is employed then choice of batches is important.
-If the inputs are i.i.d. random samples then sequential batching is sensible, i.e. $(1,2,\dots,M)$, $(M+1,\dots, 2M)$, etc. Otherwise if there is structure in the inputs (e.g. in the context of inverse problems) then it makes more sense to use random sampling without replacement or evenly spread out batches $(1, 1+b, 1+2b, \dots, p)$, $(2, 2+b, 2+2b, \dots, p)$, etc., where $b=p/M$. \end{rem}
+If the inputs are i.i.d. random samples then sequential batching is sensible, i.e. $(1,2,\dots,M)$, $(M+1,\dots, 2M)$, etc. Otherwise if there is structure in the inputs (e.g. in the context of inverse problems) then it makes more sense to use random sampling without replacement or evenly spread out batches $(1, 1+b, 1+2b, \dots, n)$, $(2, 2+b, 2+2b, \dots, n)$, etc., where $b=n/M$. \end{rem}